rafalberezin/sixty-four-mods/README.md

   - Resources: resource bar and resource transfers,
   - Cursor: cursor and (_most of_) it's related visuals.
 - Dynamic background: Allows to change the background color (_default: #24242c_).
+- **Dynamic prices**: Allows to scale the base price and the price increase rate of the machines.

 ## Additional Information